yukapooka/yukapooka.github.io/_pages/about_yuka.md

 <h4>What I’m strongest at</h4>

-Problem framing
+<p>Problem framing</p>
-Breaking down complex or loosely defined situations into clearer questions, priorities, and paths forward.
+<p>Breaking down complex or loosely defined situations into clearer questions, priorities, and paths forward.</p>

-Technical translation
+<p>Technical translation</p>
-Connecting technical realities with stakeholder needs, workflow implications, and decision-making.
+<p>Connecting technical realities with stakeholder needs, workflow implications, and decision-making.</p>

-Workflow and platform thinking
+<p>Workflow and platform thinking</p>
-Looking beyond individual tasks or features to improve how work happens across a system.
+<p>Looking beyond individual tasks or features to improve how work happens across a system.</p>

-Cross-functional alignment
+<p>Cross-functional alignment</p>
-Helping people with different perspectives move toward a shared understanding and direction.
+<p>Helping people with different perspectives move toward a shared understanding and direction.</p>

-Structured execution
+<p>Structured execution</p>
-Turning promising but abstract ideas into something more concrete, operational, and actionable.
+<p>Turning promising but abstract ideas into something more concrete, operational, and actionable.</p>

-Judgment in complex settings
+<p>Judgment in complex settings</p>
-Recognizing tradeoffs, weak signals, and decision points in environments where certainty is limited.
+<p>Recognizing tradeoffs, weak signals, and decision points in environments where certainty is limited.</p>

 <br />

 <h4>What I’m interested in</h4>

-I’m especially interested in roles and problems involving:
+<p>I’m especially interested in roles and problems involving:</p>

-healthcare products and platforms
+- healthcare products and platforms

-internal tools and workflow systems
+- internal tools and workflow systems

-AI-enabled operational or decision-support products
+- AI-enabled operational or decision-support products

-product and innovation strategy in complex domains
+- product and innovation strategy in complex domains

-technical programs that require cross-disciplinary coordination
+- technical programs that require cross-disciplinary coordination

 <br />

 <h4>How I work</h4>

-I tend to do my best work in environments where technical depth and practical decision-making need to come together.
+<p>I tend to do my best work in environments where technical depth and practical decision-making need to come together.
 I’m motivated by problems that require more than analysis alone — the kind where progress depends on clearer framing, better coordination, stronger workflow design, or more deliberate tradeoff-making.

 In teams, I naturally gravitate toward making complexity easier to work with.
-That might mean structuring a messy problem, translating between different stakeholders, identifying what actually matters, or helping a new effort move from idea to operational reality.
+That might mean structuring a messy problem, translating between different stakeholders, identifying what actually matters, or helping a new effort move from idea to operational reality.</p>

 <br />

 <h4>Background</h4>

-My earlier training and experience were grounded in computational biology, bioinformatics, and healthcare-related technical work.
+<p>My earlier training and experience were grounded in computational biology, bioinformatics, and healthcare-related technical work.
 That foundation still shapes how I think: analytically, systematically, and with sensitivity to complexity.
-Over time, though, I became increasingly interested in the product, platform, and execution side of technical work — especially in settings where the stakes are real and the systems are multi-layered.
+Over time, though, I became increasingly interested in the product, platform, and execution side of technical work — especially in settings where the stakes are real and the systems are multi-layered.</p>

 <br />